IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ## References

-The following document is periodically regenerated to provide comprehensive documentation for all trace-messages, metrics, and data-points within cardano-node.
+The following document is periodically regenerated to provide comprehensive documentation for all trace messages, metrics, and data points within `cardano-node`.
 It also outlines the handling of these messages based on the current default configuration:

 [Generated Cardano Trace Documentation](https://github.com/input-output-hk/cardano-node-wiki/wiki/tracers_doc_generated)

-For a quick start for administrators transitioning to new tracing methods, refer to the following document:
+For a quick start for administrators transitioning to new the new tracing system, refer to the following document:

 [New Tracing Quickstart](https://github.com/input-output-hk/cardano-node-wiki/wiki/New-Tracing-Quickstart)

-Additionally, this document delves into cardano-tracer, a separate application designed for logging and monitoring Cardano nodes:
+Additionally, this document delves into `cardano-tracer`, a separate application designed for logging and monitoring Cardano nodes:

 [Cardano Tracer](https://github.com/intersectmbo/cardano-node/blob/master/cardano-tracer/docs/cardano-tracer.md)